We Die Young (film): Reception

 Common Sense Media rated the film 2 out of 5 stars.

 Simon Abrams of Roger Ebert.com rated it 2 stars, saying "We Die Young follows a poorly defined audience surrogate, one who does what he's told without ever really standing apart from his guardians."

-James Lindorf of Red Carper Crash praised the direction and the performance of lead actor Jean-Claude Van Damme.
+James Lindorf of Red Carpet Crash praised the direction and the performance of lead actor Jean-Claude Van Damme.